 New Medical Action Plans (MAPs) are required every school year for medical treatment at school.
-To be sure you are using the correct form, look for the current school year typed at the top of the MAP.
-All MAPs for next year should have 2014-2015 printed on the top.
+MAP forms for the 2016-2017 school year are now posted below.
+All MAPs for next year should have 2016-2017 printed on the top.

-In compliance with Section 504 law, all MAP forms have been revised and include notice of procedural safeguards.
+In compliance with Section 504 law, all MAP forms include notice of procedural safeguards.

 Please note the following: